by Rudy Otter

 In my book, holidays and food go hand in hand.
 If you like the food, you want to visit the country concerned and give your tastebuds an even bigger treat.

-Proudly exhibiting Indian food and drink, alongside 1,200 of the world’s top as well as rising organisations, were APEDA (which stands for Agricultural and Processed Food Export Development Authority), reprsenting a range of Indian firms seeking fresh markets across the globe.
+Proudly exhibiting Indian food and drink, alongside 1,200 of the world’s top as well as rising organisations, was APEDA (which stands for Agricultural and Processed Food Export Development Authority), representing a range of Indian firms seeking fresh markets across the globe.
 These included the All India Rice Exporters Association, Beez India Natural Products, Haldiram Exports, Khushi Foods, Om Mangoes, Lion Fruits and Vegetables, Ravi Foods, Shri Lal Mahal and various others.

 The Tea Board of India was also eagerly promoting several different brands ranging from Nilgiri to Darjeeling and Assam Tea.